On a cell phone, to view our menu click on the 3 bars next to our logo.

-Customer testimonials -Cincinnati Canine Companion Center in Loveland.
+Customer testimonials -Cincinnati Canine Companion Center (Mary Jo's Cinti K9) in Milford, OH

 I started training with Cincinnati Canine Center when my first Shetland Sheep dog, Boomer, was only 4 years old.
 After 9 years, I have trained many dogs through this training center, including Jack Russell terriers, Dobermans, Welsh Corgis and other Shelties.